ashwin-elangovan/email-checker-demo/README.md

 This Go program, email-checker, checks the DNS records for a given domain extracted from an email address and displays information about its MX, SPF, and DMARC records.

+MX (Mail Exchange) records: MX records specify the mail servers responsible for receiving email for a particular domain.

+SPF (Sender Policy Framework): SPF is an email authentication protocol used to prevent email spoofing by specifying which mail servers are authorized to send emails on behalf of a domain.

+DMARC (Domain-based Message Authentication, Reporting, and Conformance): DMARC helps prevent email spoofing and phishing attacks by providing a framework for email senders to define how their emails should be handled if they fail authentication checks.

 ## Usage

 1. Clone the repository: